 Materials, Physics, Rendering, and other properties not used in-game.

 | Unused DLC|

-Downloadable content that was never given out anywhere.
+Downloadable content that was neither given out nor made available for purchase.

 | Unused Text|

-Text that isn't seen anywhere in the game.
+Dialogue, descriptions and other bits of text that aren't seen anywhere in the game.

 Unused Gameplay Tools

 Ice Hazard/Freezatron Tool

 Through hacking, it's possible to get the "Freezatron" tool, dubbed by the community as the "Ice Hazard", in your Popit.
 However, the tool does not work, and refuses to come out when selected.
 This is most likely because the tool was compiled for an earlier build of the game, and the other tools have been updated since.